IronLanguages/ironpython3/README.md

 - please report them!

 ## Supported Platforms
-IronPython 3 currently builds for .NET 3.5 SP1, .NET 4.0, and .NET 4.5.
-The main
+IronPython 3 targets .NET 4.5 and .NET Core 2.0.
-platform will be .NET 4.5, but .NET 4.0, 3.5, and Silverlight 5 will still be supported for embedding.

-Support for Android, Windows 8 Store Apps (Metro), Window Phone 8, and iOS are also planned (in roughly that order).

 ## Custom DLR
 If you need to make changes to the DLR, you can point IronPython at your local DLR using